vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_esxi.md

 # Deploy a Virtual Container Host to an ESXi Host with No vCenter Server #

-This topic provides instructions for deploying a virtual container host (VCH) to an ESXi host that is not managed by vCenter Server.
+This topic provides instruction for using `vic-machine` to deploy a virtual container host (VCH) to an ESXi host that is not managed by vCenter Server.
 This is the most straightforward way to deploy a VCH, and is ideal for testing.

 The ESXi host to which you deploy the VCH must match the specifications listed in the prerequisites.
-This example deploys a VCH by using the minimum `vic-machine create` options possible, for demonstration purposes.
+This example `vic-machine create` command deploys a VCH by using the minimum `vic-machine create` options possible, for demonstration purposes.

 **Prerequisites**

 * Deploy the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
-* In a Web browser, go to  http://<i>vic_appliance_address</i>, scroll down to Infrastructure Deployment Tools, click the link to **download the vSphere Integrated Containers Engine bundle**, and unpack it on your working machine.
+* Download the vSphere Integrated Containers Engine bundle from the appliance and unpack it on your usual working machine.
+For information about how to download the bundle, see [Download the vSphere Integrated Containers Engine Bundle](vic_engine_bundle.md).
 * Create or obtain an ESXi host with the following configuration:
   * One datastore
   * The VM Network is present
   * You can use a nested ESXi host for this example
 * Verify that the ESXi host meets the requirements in [Environment Prerequisites for VCH Deployment](vic_installation_prereqs.md).

+    **IMPORTANT**: Pay particular attention to the [Networking Requirements for VCH Deployment](vic_installation_prereqs.md#vchnetworkreqs).
 * Make sure that the correct firewall port is open on the ESXi host.
 For information about how to open ports on ESXi hosts, see [Open the Required Ports on ESXi Hosts](open_ports_on_hosts.md).
 * Obtain the ESXi host certificate thumbprint.
 For information about how to obtain the certificate thumbprint, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).
 * Familiarize yourself with the vSphere Integrated Containers Engine binaries, as described in [Download the vSphere Integrated Containers Engine Bundle](vic_engine_bundle.md).
-* Familiarize yourself with the basic options of the `vic-machine create` command described in [Virtual Container Host Placement](vch_placement.md).
+* Familiarize yourself with the basic options of the `vic-machine create` command described in [Using the `vic-machine` CLI Utility](using_vicmachine.md).

 **Procedure**